seung-lab/osteoid/osteoid/formats/ostd/SPEC.md

 | bzip2     | 2     |
 | zstd      | 3     |
 | draco     | 4     |

-This indicates that each buffer field is individually compressed. e.g. vertices, edges, each attribute all have this algorithm applied to them.
-This way you can extract each field individually without decompressing the whole file.

 Note: Only None is currently supported.